Clinical Trials and Evidence Synthesis

 - Contribute to evidence-based healthcare and promote the use of evidence in healthcare policy and practice

 - Provide leadership in promoting consumer involvement in health research

 - Provide a supportive and positive work environment

-The Center offers pre-doctoral and post-doctoral training through the Clinical Trials and Evidence Synthesis track.
-All students may participate in coursework and activities offered by the Center including journal clubs, seminars/speaker series, and research-in-progress meetings.
-Further information on the Center and the track may be obtained through Dr. Kay Dickersin (firstname.lastname@example.org), Director of the Center.
+The track offers pre-doctoral and post-doctoral training within the Department of Epidemiology.
+Students participate in coursework and activities offered by the track including journal clubs, seminars/speaker series, and research-in-progress meetings.
+Further information on the track may be obtained through Dr. Stephan Ehrhardt (firstname.lastname@example.org), director of the track.